awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 Your query can take too long for the following reasons; we suggest the following troubleshooting approaches\.

 **Tables are not optimized**
 Set the sort key, distribution style, and compression encoding of the tables to take full advantage of parallel processing\.
-For more information, see [Designing tables](t_Creating_tables.md) and [Tutorial: Tuning table design](tutorial-tuning-tables.md)\.
+For more information, see [Working with automatic table optimization](t_Creating_tables.md)

 **Query is writing to disk**
 Your queries might be writing to disk for at least part of the query execution\.
 For more information, see [Improving query performance](query-performance-improvement-opportunities.md)\.